KamenKolev/vue-swapi/README.md

 # Star wars characters

-A Vue application utilizing a custom API Star Wars API Shows data about characters and their home worlds
+A Vue 3 application that shows Star Wars characters and their home worlds